FaizanSSDQ/Data-Engineering-Visualization-Projects/README.md

 For inquiries, suggestions, or feedback, feel free to reach out:

-Your Name - Faizan Saleem Siddiqui, Visiting Faculty Member, Quaid-i-Azam University, Islamabad
+Your Name - Faizan Saleem Siddiqui, AI/ML Practitioner, Expert in NLP & Computer Vision.
+Graduat of Electronics, Research Scholar at QAU.
+Currently a student of  Masters of Electronics at QAU, specializing in Autonomous Vehicles, ML & Data Engineering.